 Benefit #8: Make Menopause More Tolerable

 For most women, menopause is that stage of their lives that makes its appearance in their late 40s or early 50s.
-It’s often associated with hot flashes, mood swings, and acne breakouts.
+Menopause symptoms are often associated with hot flashes, mood swings, and adult acne breakouts.
 It can almost feel like being a teenager again.

 But what gives?
 Why are you suddenly snapping at everyone, promptly apologizing, then bursting into tears afterward?
 And why the heck do you have the acne of a teenager, but the fine lines on your face of a more mature woman?

 As it turns out, estrogen is to blame for this.
 Or rather, the complete lack thereof.
 Menopause causes our hormones to fluctuate, and estrogen is the one that is responsible for a lot of the homeostasis in our bodies.

 Take, for instance, your mood swings.
 The fact is, estrogen helps modulate serotonin production.
 And serotonin is a major neurotransmitter in your body, regulating everything from your moods to your memory.
 (36, 37)

 So if you’ve set your car keys down and then suddenly blanked on where you left them?
 It’s actually not your fault.
 Those fluctuating estrogen levels are to blame for tinkering with your body’s serotonin levels.